Consensys/smashing-smart-contracts-workshop/README.md

 # Smashing Smart Contracts: Advanced Vulnerability Detection and Exploitation

+In this workshop we'll practice hacking & exploitation of Solidity/EVM smart contracts.
+During the workshop we'll look at  real-world contracts, play challenges from [CaptureTheEther] and [OpenZeppelin Ethernaut] and tackle some reverse engineering challenges.
+You'll find the source code for most challenges in [here](https://github.com/ConsenSys/mythx-playground).

 ## Preparation

 Here's how to get set up for the workshop.
 It should be super easy except if you're using Windows.